jonniespratley/javascript-learning-material/getting-started.md

 NPM is the official package manager for Node.js, and is bundled and installed automatically with the environment.
 NPM runs through the command line and manages the dependencies for an application that are available on the npm registry.

 > Node.js version used in this is v7.1.1

+## Overview
+JavaScript is a multi-paradigm, dynamic language with types and operators, standard built-in objects, and methods.
+Its syntax is based on the Java and C languages — many structures from those languages apply to JavaScript as well.
+JavaScript supports object-oriented programming with object prototypes, instead of classes (see more about prototypical inheritance and ES2015 Classes).
+JavaScript also supports functional programming — functions are objects, giving functions the capacity to hold executable code and be passed around like any other object.

+Let's start off by looking at the building blocks of any language: the types.
+JavaScript programs manipulate values, and those values all belong to a type.
+JavaScript's types are:

+* Number
+* String
+* Boolean
+* Function
+* Symbol (new in ES2015)
+* Object
+  * Function
+  * Array
+  * Date
+  * RegExp
+* null
+* undefined

 ## Introduction
 JavaScript syntax is the set of rules, how JavaScript programs are constructed.
 JavaScript is a programming language.